Bleskocvok/wintea/README.md

 ### WSL

 Originally intended to be used inside WSL.
-In that case the `install.sh` script should be followed as it places files in the appropriate places.
+In that case, the `install.sh` script should be followed as it places files in the appropriate places.
 The script compiles the source code, so it expects that you have setup development environment (either MinGW or MSVC and Python3 and ImageMagick).